 - Sign making workshop to make your campaign materials, with free access to paint and other materials - Access to the [Candidate SharePoint](#) containing useful resources - Candidate 1:1 calls to find out more information and answer any questions you may have - Exclusive series of candidate academy sessions to support you with preparing your elections campaign - Candidate Breakfasts - during voting week you'll get free breakfast in Senate House every day.
-This is also a chance for you to talk to other candidates as well as SU staff (if you want!) - Calm space during voting week - Candidate Results Night with celebration refreshments - Budget for specific candidate expenses
+This is also a chance for you to talk to other candidates and SU staff. - Calm space during voting week - Candidate Results Night with celebration refreshments - Budget for specific candidate expenses